Powerful (song): Music video

 The music video was released on July 23, 2015.
 It features both Goulding and Riley performing their parts using telekinetic powers and ruining a small diner.
 The clip's theme is labeled as "supernatural" and was directed by James Slater.

 Use in media

-In 2017, the song was used in an advertisement for Emporio Armani's Stronger With You and Because It's You perfumes., and in the 2017 advertising campaign for Unilever's Close-Up toothpaste.

-On the November 4, 2019, episode of the reality television singing competition show The Voice, Team Gwen (Stefani) member Jacob "Jake" HaldenVang performed a rock arrangement of the song in a Knockout round, opposing fellow Team Gwen member Royce Lovett, who performed Avicii's "Wake Me Up."
+In 2017, the song was used in an advertisement for Emporio Armani's Stronger With You and Because It's You perfumes.
+On November 4, 2019, episode of the reality television singing competition show The Voice, team Gwen (Stefani) member Jacob "Jake" HaldenVang performed a rock arrangement of the song in a Knockout round, opposing fellow Team Gwen member Royce Lovett.
 Coaches Kelly Clarkson, John Legend, and Blake Shelton all preferred HaldenVang's performance, and Stefani agreed, naming him the winner of the Knockout and advancing him to the Live Playoffs.
-Meanwhile, Lovett was eliminated when Shelton opted not to steal him onto his team (as Clarkson and Legend had already used their steals by that time).